Skip to main content

 • Note your Okta Domain (e.g., dev-12345678.okta.com).

-Suger Support will use this information to configure the connection on the backend.
-Please pause here and wait for a response from our support team before proceeding.
+Please pause here and wait for a response from our support team before proceeding to Step 3.

 Suger Support will reply with the following information: